Simba (2019 film)

-Simba is a 2019 Indian Tamil-language stoner comedy film, written and directed by Arvind Sridhar.
-The film stars Bharath, Premgi, Swathi Deekshith and Bhanu Sri Mehra, while Ramana plays a supporting role.
+Simba is a 2019 Indian Tamil-language stoner comedy film written and directed by Arvind Sridhar.
+The film stars Bharath, Premgi, Swathi Deekshith, and Bhanu Sri Mehra, while Ramana plays a supporting role.
 The film has music composed by Vishal Chandrasekhar with cinematography by Sinu Siddharth and editing by Achu Vijayan.

-Simba is an experimental movie with a unique plot, with an average performance in the theaters, receiving mixed reviews.
-The film released on 25 January 2019, and is loosely based on the critically acclaimed Australian TV series Wilfred.
+Simba is an experimental movie with a unique plot.
+The film released on 25 January 2019 to mixed reviews and had an average performance in the theaters.
+The film is loosely based on the critically acclaimed Australian TV series Wilfred.

 Plot

-Mahesh (Bharath), a stoner who leads a lonely life.
-It is this reason, the film tells us, that has turned him towards cannabis - for instant dopamine hit.
+Mahesh (Bharath) is a stoner who leads a lonely life.
+It is this reason, the film tells us, that has turned him towards cannabis: for instant dopamine hit.
 One Sunday, after Mahesh has taken a "hit", his neighbour Madhu (Bhanu Sri Mehra) asks him to look after her pet Great Dane, Simba.
-To Mahesh, who is under the influence of the marijuana, Simmba (Premgi) appears to be a person.
-The rest of the film is all about how Mahesh bonds with Simba and how they try to make Madhu fall in love with him.
+To Mahesh, who is under the influence of the marijuana, Simba (Premgi) appears to be a person.
+The rest of the film is about how Mahesh bonds with Simba and how they try to make Madhu fall in love with him.